jaykim305/NAS_demo/README.md

 - `-g`: gpu device number
 - `-q`: DNN quality.
 Choices: Low, Medium, High, Ultra.
 Refer to [NAS public repo](https://github.com/kaist-ina/NAS_public).

 For the provided [dataset](xx), we provide the ultra DNN quality.
-Therefore you should set `-q utlra`.
+Therefore, you should set `-q utlra`.
 ### Play video with Chrome browser
 Access the HTML webpage in your browser using the following address format:
 ```